-Wedge is a well-known continuation pattern in the technical analysis at Forex.
+A wedge is a well-known continuation pattern in the technical analysis at Forex.
 It is rarer to see than flag and pennant, but it often indicates a forthcoming reversal.
-These models belong to triangles too, but have certain special features.
+These models belong to triangles too but have certain special features.
 One of the features consists in the fact that Wedge pattern may indicate the further developments.
-For example, ascending Wedge pattern suggests forthcoming decline, while descending Wedge, on the contrary, notifies on the uptrend beginning.
+For example, ascending Wedge pattern suggests a forthcoming decline, while descending Wedge, on the contrary, notifies on the uptrend beginning.

 Bullish and bearish Wedge

 - When the market forms ascending highs and lows with the help of which support and resistance lines can be drawn.
 This situation occurs in the uptrend once the demand growth stops and the market weights further actions and we can expect its future behavior, whereupon the resistance line is broken in the direction that is opposite to the trend, which forms a bullish wedge.

 - When the market makes descending highs and lows which can be connected with support and resistance lines in the bearish trend, whereupon the resistance line is broken and the bearish wedge is formed.

 In the stock market, wedges are usually considered for long periods, so hourly and longer timeframes should be considered.